Cloud gaming: Infrastructure considerations

 Cloud gaming requires significant infrastructure for the services to work as intended, including data centers and server farms for running the games, and high-bandwidth internet connections with low latency for delivering the streams to users.
 The network infrastructure required to make cloud gaming feasible was, for many years, not available in most geographic areas, or unavailable to consumer markets.

 A major factor in the quality of a cloud gaming service is latency, as the amount of delay between the user's inputs and when they take effect can affect gameplay — especially in fast-paced games dependent on precise inputs (such as first-person shooters and fighting games).
 Attempts to reduce latency include the use of caching as the cached data can be "stored locally ... and can be retrieved when required."

-The provider's dedicated hardware can be upgraded over time in order to support higher resolutions and frame rates for the rendering and streams.
+The provider's dedicated hardware can be upgraded over time in order to support higher resolutions and frame rates for rendering and streams.
 The Quality of Experience (QoE) that measures the user's general level of satisfaction also needs to be brought into consideration during the development phase of cloud gaming.